Linear-Scaling Potential-Free Data-Driven Molecular Dynamics for Arbitrary-Sized Water Clusters $(\text{H}_2\text{O})_n$: Introduction

-Graph neural network (GNN)\cite{scarselli2008graph} emerges as a more natural representation of chemical systems in ML.
+Graph neural networks (GNNs)\cite{scarselli2008graph} have emerged as a more natural representation of chemical systems in ML.
 In GNN-inspired MLFFs, the atoms and bonds are represented as nodes and edges, respectively, in a graph wherein the embedding at each node is updated by its neighbors' message functions.\cite{hasebe2021knowledge}.
-For example, in the graph neural network force field (GNNFF) model\cite{park2021accurate}, the total force on an atom is assumedly the sum of the contributions from a fixed number of its neighboring atoms, ensuring the sparsity of the adjacency matrix for the linearity of computational cost with system size.
-Unfortunately, the missing capability of energy prediction in GNNFF prevents its application under all thermodynamic conditions except for microcanonical ensembles.\cite{park2021accurate} As an intuitive remedy, the atomistic line graph neural network-based force field (ALIGNN-FF)\cite{choudhary2023unified} adopts a composite loss function consisting of error terms for both forces and energies.
-However, the relatively low quality of ALIGNN-FF's pairwise potential could artificially destabilize an otherwise well-equilibrated system if one compares its large mean absolute error of energy, \textit{E\textsuperscript{MAE}},\cite{choudhary2023unified} to the small thermal fluctuation energy, $k_bT$, at room temperature.
+For example, in the graph neural network force field (GNNFF) model\cite{park2021accurate}, the total force on an atom is assumed to be the sum of the contributions from a fixed number of its neighboring atoms, ensuring the sparsity of the adjacency matrix for the linearity of computational cost with system size.
+Unfortunately, the missing capability of energy prediction in GNNFF prevents its application under all thermodynamic conditions except for the microcanonical ensemble.\cite{park2021accurate} As an intuitive remedy, the atomistic line graph neural network-based force field (ALIGNN-FF)\cite{choudhary2023unified} adopts a composite loss function consisting of error terms for both forces and energies.
+However, the relatively low quality of ALIGNN-FF's pairwise potential could artificially destabilize an otherwise well-equilibrated system as evidenced by its large mean absolute error of energy, \textit{E\textsuperscript{MAE}},\cite{choudhary2023unified} relative to the small thermal fluctuation energy, $k_BT$, at room temperature.
 In a satisfactory scenario for room-temperature MD simulation, \textit{E\textsuperscript{MAE}} is expected to be less than 30 meV/atom.